 About the Author

-[This article was posted on April 4, 2012, on the website of ABA Banking Journal, www.bankingexchange.com, and is copyright 2012 by the American Bankers Association.]
+[This article was posted on April 4, 2012, on the website of Banking Exchange, www.bankingexchange.com, and is copyright 2012 by the American Bankers Association.]